greyblake/greyblake.github.com/source/_posts/2012-12-20-rational-cant-be-coerced-into-bigdecimal-in-ruby-1-dot-9-3.markdown

 title: "Rational can't be coerced into BigDecimal in ruby 1.9.3"
 date: 2012-12-20 16:34
 comments: true
-categories:  Ruby ruby1.9 coercion Rational BigDecimal
+categories:  ruby ruby1.9 coercion rational BigDecimal
 ---

 Trying to move a rails application from ruby 1.8.7 to 1.9.3 I ran into coercion